pypanda2050/mybeam/README.md

 ## Overview

-The project includes:
+The project includes two interconnected Apache Beam pipelines:

-1. **GcsProcessingPipeline** - Processes CSV files from GCS, performs deduplication, and generates summary statistics
+1. **PostgresToGcsPipeline** - Extracts data from PostgreSQL and writes to GCS.
+The output of this pipeline serves as Input 2 for the GcsProcessingPipeline.
-2. **PostgresToGcsPipeline** - Extracts data from PostgreSQL and writes to GCS
+2. **GcsProcessingPipeline** - Processes CSV files from GCS (two inputs), performs deduplication, and generates summary statistics.
+Input 1 comes from external GCS sources, while Input 2 comes from the PostgresToGcsPipeline output.

 ## Architecture